West Chester University of Pennsylvania

 Position: Department Secretary

-The Department of Geography and Planning was established in1935 and has a long, rich history of producing geography majors and graduate degrees.
-With a department of 8 faculty, West Chester University maintains vibrant undergraduate and graduate geography and planning programs.
-There are approximately 50-60 undergraduate majors, 60-70 undergraduate minors, and 20-30 active graduate students.
+The Department of Geography and Planning was established in 1935 and has a long, rich history of producing geography majors and graduate degrees.
+West Chester University maintains vibrant undergraduate and graduate geography and planning programs.
+With a department of 7 faculty members, there are approximately 50-60 undergraduate majors, 60-70 undergraduate minors, and 20-30 active graduate students.
 Since the department is small, students receive excellent guidance and advising.
 The faculty of the department are active professionally, and attend professional organization meetings regularly.
 Both undergraduate and graduate students are encouraged to attend professional organization meetings to present their research and participate in meeting events.
-Several organizations assist students with conference expenses: the Paciaroni Fund, Mewha Scholarship, Geography Club, and Graduate Student Association.
+Several organizations assist students with conference expenses: the Paciaroni Fund, the Mewha Scholarship, the Geography and Planning Club, and the Graduate Student Association.

 Lauren Wolf at Machu Picchu

 Ryan Olsen at Rainbow Falls in the Adirondacks

 American Association of Geographers (AAG) Annual Meeting.
 Join fellow geographers, GIS specialists, environmental scientists, and other leaders for the latest in research and applications in geography, sustainability, and GIS science.
 For more information of the Spring annual meeting, visit the AAG website.